phorton1/Arduino-theClock3/docs/assemble.md

-## 1. Cut Tubes and Rods to Length
+## A. Cut Tubes and Rods to Length

 We will now **cut the brass tubes** and **M3 threaded rod** to lengths.